Blackpool’s historic collections

 The Local History Centre Collections include books, maps, images newspapers, registers, directories, indexes and ephemera collected by Blackpool Central Library that relate to the history and heritage of Blackpool and its wider area.
 The collection includes thousands of postcards and photographs including a remarkable set of saucy postcards stamped ‘approved’ and ‘disapproved’ by the Blackpool Postcard Censorship Board.
 The Local and Family History Centre is located at Blackpool Central Library and also houses the Cyril Critchlow Collection and the Tourism Collection.
 Details of opening times can be found here

-The new Museum will enable Blackpool to display, research and use more of Blackpool collections for learning, engagement and enjoyment.
-This in itself is very exciting, however research undertaken during the development phase has revealed an opportunity even more significant and far reaching.
+The new museum will enable Blackpool to display, research and use more of Blackpool collections for learning, engagement and enjoyment.
+This in itself is very exciting, however research already undertaken has revealed an opportunity even more significant and far reaching.

-Consequently the new Museum aims to become a museum of national significance exploring the history of British popular entertainment.
-It will:
+Consequently the new museum aims to become authoritative voice of British popular culture and entertainment.

 - Build on Blackpool’s existing heritage collections and develop new object collections and displays focusing on variety, social and ballroom dancing, magic and circus